d3n15tttt/Black-Star-THE-GOAT/README.md

 ## 📖 What's This?

 Yo, I built this site as a fun learning project to dive into coding while celebrating all the awesome characters from Soul Eater!
-It’s a chill hub where you can check out the coolest faces from the series and enjoy a bit of anime nostalgia.

 ## 🎯 What’s the Deal?

-- **Responsive Design**: It works on your phone, tablet, or even that ancient desktop computer! -*yeah not yet but soon*
 - **Simple HTML & CSS**: Keeping it real with clean code.
 - **Tribute Vibes**: A shout-out to Black☆Star because why not?